 Caravaggio's basic palette included lead white, red and yellow ocher, lead-tin yellow, vermilion (cinnbar), malachite, carbon black and earth colors, plus madder lake and copper resinate glazes.

-I use a variation of a palette invented by John Angel and used at the Angel Academy.
+I use a variation of a palette organized by John Angel and used at the Angel Academy.
 I have tried many different palettes and this one is perfect for copying Caravaggio.